acsnow99/terraform-gcp-harbor/terraform-gcp-harbor-helm/README.md

 ## terraform-gcp-harbor-helm

 Setting up Harbor on a Kubernetes cluster.
-This utilizes the Helm chart for Harbor
+This utilizes the Helm chart for Harbor, so make sure you have Helm installed

 ##### Note: '.' represents 'terraform-gcp-harbor-helm'(this directory) in all path definitions in the tutorials. cd into 'terraform-gcp-harbor-helm' on your local machine for these tutorials